Active Matter and Fluids Research

 Active & Intelligent Living Matter Conference, 2022 Jun 30

 He has over 7 years of experience in building holographic optical setups for experiments on the optical manipulation of micro- and nanosystems.
-He is the author of 6 scientific peer-reviewed articles published in renowned journals (e.g. Nature Communications, Physical Review Letters).
+He is the author of 6 scientific peer-reviewed articles published in renowned journals (e.g. Nature Physics, Nature Communications, Physical Review Letters).
 He is also the co-founder of Lucero AB, a spin-off from research at the University of Gothenburg developing automated manipulation solutions for single cells in drug screening purposes.

 Dr. Falko Schmidt